-They further add that, Galaxy S10 with the Snapdragon 855 already bested every phone out their including the Mate 20 Pro, which implies that although Huawei P30 Pro cannot compete with the SD 855 powered Samsung Galaxy S10 Plus, it is nonetheless a great performing phone.
+They further add that, Galaxy S10 with the Snapdragon 855 already bested every phone out their including the Mate 20 Pro, which implies that although Huawei P30 Pro cannot compete with the Snapdragon 855 powered Samsung Galaxy S10 Plus, it is nonetheless an excellent performing phone.

 The Huawei P30 Pro has an improved cooling system with a combination of graphene film and a heat pipe with a vapor chamber, as reports GSMArena in their Huawei P30 Pro review.

-Thankfully, the Huawei P30 Pro packs a huge 4200mAh battery under the hood.
-As per Huawei claims, the advancement in AI and battery management along with the latest OS will result in even better battery performance than the Mate 20 Pro.
+Thankfully, the Huawei P30 Pro packs a massive 4200mAh battery under the hood.
+As per Huawei claims, the advancement in AI and battery management along with the latest OS, will result in even better battery performance than the Mate 20 Pro.

-The tech outlet PCWorld Australia found out in their Huawei P30 Pro review that the battery efficiency on this phone is nothing short of amazing and can easily last a whole day and if by some chance you forgot to charge the phone, it can take you to the second day as well.
+The tech outlet PCWorld Australia found out in their Huawei P30 Pro review that the battery efficiency on this phone is nothing short of amazing and can easily last a whole day.
+If by some chance you forgot to charge the phone, it can take you to the second day as well.

 As you know that it packs the 40W Huawei Supercharge that can juice up the phone from 0 to 70% in just 30 mins and event hen it’s not the fastest charging method in the world.
-Along with that, it has also got the 15W wireless charging and a reverse wireless charging feature as well which can not only be used to charge other phones but gadgets like your buds, shaver, etc too.
+Along with that, it has also got the 15W wireless charging and reverse wireless charging feature as well, which can not only be used to charge other phones but gadgets like your buds, shaver, etc. too.

 Camera: Four Times the Fun

-The second one is a 20MP ultra wide angle lens and the third sensor in an 8MP telephoto lens with 5X optical zoom.
+The second one is a 20MP ultra-wide-angle lens, and the third sensor is an 8MP telephoto lens with 5X optical zoom.
 That’s possible because of the periscope mechanism that allows the camera to move forward and backward.
-Combined with the data from other sensors you can go to 10X hybrid lossless zoom and even further to jaw-dropping 50X zoom.
+Combined with the data from other sensors, you can go to 10X hybrid lossless zoom and even further to jaw-dropping 50X zoom.

 The pictures captured with normal mode are stunning and are the best photos a smartphone camera can produce today, as says GSMArena in their review.
 The previously aggressive AI has also be revamped, hence no extra blue skies and artificial green grass, they added.